Geophysics

 Applicants whose first language is not English must furnish evidence of their proficiency in the use of the English language:

-We can offer a waiver of the English proficiency test when the applicant has completed at least one year of study at an accredited university where English is the medium of instruction.
+We can offer a waiver of the English proficiency test when the applicant has completed at least one year of study at a recognized university or college where English is the medium of instruction.
 Waivers are not guaranteed and are judged on a case-by-case basis.

 Application Deadline